VladimirAlexiev/rdf2rml/doc/rdfpuml.md

 @prefix qudt: <http://qudt.org/schema/qudt/>.
 @prefix unit: <http://qudt.org/vocab/unit/>.
 ```
-Many editors can use the https://prefix.cc service to add a namespace when a prefix is used, making this easier.
+Many editors can use the https://prefix.cc service to add a namespace when a prefix is used, making this process easier.
-If you use a prefix (like `iof` above) that is not
+If you use a prefix (like `iof` above) that is not yet registered there, please take the time to do it.
+The services accepts only alphanumeric all-lowercase prefixes, and you can register only one per day.

 ### Predefined Prefixes